 Feb.
 6, 2005 Sooley Cabin Beater Day: (19 Photos)

-19. Beater Day came about because the Annual Winter Trip to the Sooley Cabin was rapidly approaching and we didn't have means to transport all of our sleds at the same time.
-Not everyone had trailers and some of us had more than one sled to bring this year.
+19. Beater Day came about because the Annual Winter Trip to the Sooley Family Cabin is rapidly approaching and we didn't have means to transport all of our sleds and project sleds at the same time.

-17. Sooley, Bill and I headed out over the highway under beautiful sunny skies and quickly got the sleds unloaded and got the old Enticer II 410 running for Bill to ride.
+17. Sooley, Bill and I headed out over the highway under beautiful sunny skies arriving at the Sooley Family Cabin mid morning.
+We quickly got the sleds unloaded, the garage opened up and the old Enticer II 410 fired up for Bill to ride.

 16.

 15. We spent most of the day cruising the ponds and trails all around the cabin, power line and Highwaters.
 On my first trip down the hill from the cabin to the pond, my Invader's right ski hit a depression in the snow, threw me off, flipped belly up, and skidded upside down on glare ice for about 50 feet up the pond.
-I skidded on my rear end just ahead of it!
-Luckily my clear coated paint job sustained no damage, and the bent handle bars were easily straightened.
-These old sleds are tangly to ride, with about 3" of suspension travel they don't soak up the bumps like a modern sled and if your not paying attention they will bite you!
+I slid along on my rearend just ahead of it!
+Luckily my clear coated paint job sustained no damage, and bent handle bars were easily straightened.
+These old sleds are tangly to ride, with only 3" of suspension travel they don't soak up the bumps like a modern sled.
+If your not paying attention they will bite you!

 14. The terror didn't end there, as we crossed a gully on the way to Highwaters, the Old Enticer threw Sooley off on his back as well!

-13. Even Bill was not left unchecked as later in the day the newer Enticer II threw him off in fine style!
+13. Even Bill was not left unchecked as later in the day the newer Enticer II pitched him off in fine style!

 12.